blevine/keycloak-graphql/README.md

 - GraphQL variables are not yet supported.
 - Built and tested against Keycloak 25.0.2.
 Once we do actual releases, a compatibility table will be provided.

+## Access control, existence, and errors
+Keycloak imposes role-based access controls on its resources.
+When a query returns a collection, any items in that collection to which the caller does not have access are removed from the collection.
+If the caller does not have access to the entire collection, a page with an empty items array is returned.
+For queries returning single results, a null is returned when the caller does not have access.

+There is no way to determine whether a null result is due to access control or the item not being found.
+In other words, errors are not raised in either case.
+This is intentional for security reasons.
+If we raised different errors for access control and existence, a caller could, for example, determine whether a user existed by name (AccessDenied vs NoSuchUser error).

+## Map fields
+Certain fields (especially in Realm), return Maps of varying complexity.
+These will most likely be wrapped in specific GraphQL types at some point.

 ## Building the JAR file
 Run `mvn clean package`.